“her voice can stop the clock” – The Scotsman

 Other influences are Benno Plassmann (The Working Party) and Sahaja Yoga.
 In 2007 Mairi founded her own music retreats on the Isle of Lismore.

 To book Mairi Campbell for a concert, or for more information, please contact Mairi directly.
-Also, check out the contact page for marketing packs and brochures and for a Dropbox link to high-res photos.
+Also, check out the Media & Promoters page for marketing packs, posters and brochures and for a Dropbox link to high-res photos.

 “Mairi Campbell has got to be one of the most fascinating women on the planet.
 The album is utterly, utterly entrancing” – Mike Harding, The Mike Harding Folk Show 176, May 2016